tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_test_your_instructions.md

 If you're testing a REST API, you can submit the test calls using [curl](docapis_make_curl_call.html), [Postman](docapis_postman.html), or another REST client.
 Save the calls so that you can quickly run a variety of scenarios.

 When you start to run your own tests and experiments, you'll begin to discover what does and does not work.
 For example, at one company, after setting up a test system and running some calls, I learned that part of my documentation was unnecessary.
-I thought that field engineers would need to configure a database with a particular code themselves, when it turns out that IT operations would actually be doing this configuration.
+I thought that field engineers would need to configure a database with a particular code themselves, when it turned out that IT operations would actually be doing this configuration.

 I didn't realize this until I started to ask how to configure the database, and an engineer said that my audience wouldn't be able to do that configuration, so it shouldn't be in the documentation.

-It's little things like that, which you learn as you're going through the process yourself, that make testing your docs vital to writing good developer documentation.
+It's little things like that, which you learn as you're going through the process yourself, that reinforce the importance of testing your docs.
+Testing is vital to writing good developer documentation.
+Never just take an engineer's word for how something works.
+If you follow this advice and test all your docs, you'll be successful in the API doc field.
+But if you just transcribe what engineers tell you, you'll basically end up being an engineer's secretary.
+(For more, see my blog post [How to avoid being a secretary for engineers](https://idratherbewriting.com/2018/11/19/avoid-being-secretary-for-engineers/).)

 ## Going through the whole process